Agramm18/Patient_Management_System_v.05/docs/archive/ARCHIVE.md

 ### Automated Tests

 - JUnit Jupiter and Surefire added
-- `PasswordServiceTest` added with 11 tests
+- `PasswordServiceTest` added
-- `RegistrationServiceTest` added and expanded to 42 tests
+- `RegistrationServiceTest` added
 - libphonenumber-based validation covered by phone tests
-- On 2026-07-18, all 53 tests passed with no failures, errors, or skipped tests
+- On 2026-07-18, 53 tests passed: 11 password-service tests and 42 registration-service tests
+- On 2026-07-23, the reorganized suite passed 55 tests: 15 password-service tests and 40 registration-service tests

+The current suite has 0 failures, 0 errors, and 0 skipped tests, but it remains limited to service-level validation helpers.

 ### Build Tooling

 - Maven Wrapper 3.3.4 scripts added on 2026-07-17
 - Wrapper configured for Maven 3.9.16
-- The wrapper-managed Maven distribution successfully ran the test suite
+- An earlier Windows PowerShell run exposed a generated-wrapper null-target issue
-- Direct `mvnw.cmd` startup still has a null-target issue in the current Windows PowerShell environment
+- On 2026-07-23, `.\mvnw.cmd test` ran successfully in Windows PowerShell

 ### Documentation

 - Documentation organized under `docs/project_info`, `docs/setup`, `docs/architecture`, and `docs/archive`
 - Current status, roadmap, setup, architecture, and Mermaid flow documents created
 - Documentation synchronized with the service and request-listing baseline on 2026-06-18
-- `ToDo.md` partially synchronized with registration tests on 2026-06-24
+- All files under `docs` synchronized with the 89-source and 53-test snapshot on 2026-07-18
+- `ToDo.md` updated for the typed menu baseline and 55-test suite on 2026-07-23
-- All files under `docs` synchronized with the source, configuration, tests, and current runtime on 2026-07-18
+- All 11 Markdown documents under `docs` and the supporting Mermaid source synchronized with the 93-source/55-test snapshot on 2026-07-23

 ## Superseded Statements

 The following older claims are no longer current:

 - There are no automated tests.
-There are now 53 passing unit tests.
+There are now 55 passing unit tests.
+- The suite contains 11 password tests and 42 registration tests.
+It now contains 15 and 40 respectively.
+- The project contains 76, 89, or 91 production Java files.
+It now contains 93.
+- The Windows Maven Wrapper cannot start in PowerShell.
+The wrapper completed the verified 2026-07-23 run.
+- Active session data is stored in `Unknown` or `CurrentUser`.
+It is stored in `CurrentAccountInSessionValues`.
+- `CurrentSession` has no clear method. `clear()` now exists, although logout does not call it.
+- Menu routing uses `MenuValues` or numeric parent and child contexts.
+It now uses a typed `ServiceAction`.
+- `SubMenuController` is injected but unused.
+The class and dependency were removed.
+- `ShowCurrentRequests` is disconnected.
+It is invoked by `ADMIN_USER_REQUESTS`.
+- Both role-specific service handlers only log startup.
+The service now switches on actions and implements request listing.
+- Password creation hashes an already-cleared array.
+The conversion and cleanup order was fixed.
+- Registration correction loses the returned hash.
+Password collection now follows the final confirmation loop.
-- There is no `src/main/resources` directory. `logback.xml` now exists there.
+- There is no `src/main/resources` directory. `logback.xml` exists there.
 - Logback uses only default console configuration.
 Explicit console and file appenders are configured.
-- The project contains 76 production Java files.
-It now contains 89.
-- Environment values are stored only in `EnvValidationService`. `EnvSetup` now validates the complete value set first.
+- Environment values are stored only in `EnvValidationService`. `EnvSetup` validates the complete value set first.
 - The admin menu contains eight options.
 It currently contains five parent options.
-- Admin option 1 currently lists requests.
-That was true before the menu refactor; the listing repository is now disconnected.
-- `MenuValues` contains only a menu choice and role.
-It now contains parent, role, and child context.
 - `uiController` is the current class name.
 It was renamed to `UIController`.
 - The old `LogType` switch is current.
 It was replaced by typed methods and state enums.
 - A root `Query.sql` file is the database source.
 SQL files are ignored; `DB_SETUP.md` is the documented schema source.

 ## Historical Limitations Still Present

-- Password creation has an end-to-end array-clearing defect.
-- Registration correction can lose the generated password hash.
+- Failed-password persistence and counting do not currently use the same reason value.
+- Failed-login policy evaluation excludes the current attempt.
+- Complete password and registration flows lack end-to-end tests.
+- Repository-level password-hash validation and structured outcomes are incomplete.
 - Access requests still use default job and role values.
 - Approval, rejection, and activation workflows do not exist.
 - Recovery's final account lookup is not limited to system accounts.
-- Failed-login thresholds exclude the current attempt.
-- Menu, submenu, and service routing remain incomplete.
+- Four admin actions, the local-admin dashboard, logout, and a repeated menu loop are not implemented.
+- Service-layer role/action authorization is incomplete.
 - Logging migration remains partial.
 - Naming and repository result handling remain inconsistent.
-- Automated tests do not cover complete flows or repositories.
+- Automated tests do not cover repositories or complete runtime flows.
 - Patient-management product features are not implemented.